placekit/autocomplete-js/README.md

 If you already use a components library with an autocomplete field, or need a more advanced usage, please refer to our [PlaceKit JS client](https://github.com/placekit/client-js) reference and its [examples](https://github.com/placekit/client-js/tree/main/examples).

 For React implementations, check our [PlaceKit Autocomplete React](https://github.com/placekit/autocomplete-react) library.
+And for Vue implementations, check our [Vue.js example](./examples/autocomplete-js-vue/).

 ## ✨ Features